-For Program Year 2021-22, three non-profit partners provided services to over 1,440 Vallejo residents using CDBG Program funds.
-Services included meals to seniors, legal services, and comprehensive fair housing services.
+For Program Year 2022-23, three non-profit partners provided services to over 778 Vallejo residents using CDBG Program funds.
+Services included housing counseling, comprehensive fair housing services, and classes.

-The HCD Division is home to the Vallejo Housing Authority, (VHA), which administers the Housing Choice Voucher (HCV) Program (more commonly known as Section 8) and subprograms: Project-Based Voucher, Family Self-Sufficiency, and HCV Homeownership.
+The HCD Division is home to the Housing Authority of the City of Vallejo (HACV), which administers the Housing Choice Voucher (HCV) Program (more commonly known as Section 8) and subprograms: Project-Based Voucher, Family Self-Sufficiency, and HCV Homeownership.
 The HCV Program provides rental subsidy assistance to eligible low-income families and individuals.
-The VHA also administers the Veterans Affairs Supportive Housing (VASH) Program, which combines HUD housing vouchers with Veterans Affairs supportive services to help veterans find and sustain housing.
-The VHA ensures that program participants have decent, safe, sanitary, and quality housing, and facilitates to improve the quality of life of families of Vallejo.
-The VHA served over 1,400 participant clients through its HCV and VASH Programs.
+The HACV also administers the Veterans Affairs Supportive Housing (VASH) Program, which combines HUD housing vouchers with Veterans Affairs supportive services to help veterans find and sustain housing.
+The HACV ensures that program participants have decent, safe, sanitary, and quality housing, and facilitates to improve the quality of life of families of Vallejo.
+The HACV served over 1,400 participant clients through its HCV and VASH Programs.